 The right IT infrastructure and systems are essential in enabling collections professionals to efficiently and effectively carry out their responsibilities.
-Equally important are the specific strategies and methods that the BPO collection management provider has established.
+Equally important are the specific strategies and methods that the managed servicing BPO collection management provider has established.

 The most effective collection management takes a systematic approach in addressing each stage of the collection process.
 Activities in each stage of the process are supported by an integrated account servicing platform that facilitates extensive automation for critical tasks to boost efficiency and ensure consistent and compliant processes.
 The servicing platform provides experienced collection agents with the tools and information to support four distinct stages of the collection process.

 - Missed First Payment: Focuses on early intervention and borrower education.